'Catching Fire,' 'Frozen' heat up Thanksgiving film box office

-LOS ANGELES (Reuters) - Action film “The Hunger Games: Catching Fire” led the North American box office with ticket sales of $35.6 million over the first two days of the long U.S. Thanksgiving weekend that began on Wednesday, while Disney’s animated “Frozen,” sold a hefty $26.3 million.
+LOS ANGELES, Nov 29 (Reuters) - Action film “The Hunger Games: Catching Fire” led the North American box office with ticket sales of $35.6 million over the first two days of the long U.S. Thanksgiving weekend that began on Wednesday, while Disney’s animated “Frozen,” sold a hefty $26.3 million.

 “Catching Fire,” the second installment of the “Hunger Games” franchise, grossed $14.9 million on Thursday’s Thanksgiving Day holiday according to studio Lions Gate.
 That broke the record previously held by “Toy Story 2,” which earned $13.1 million on Thanksgiving in 1999, according to Rentrak.